Landscape of Policy Optimization for Finite Horizon MDPs with General State and Action: Inventory Models

 \subsection{Nonconvex Landscape}

-In this subsection, we demonstrate the KŁ condition of the policy gradient objective function $l(\theta)$ by verifying the conditions in Theorem~\ref{theorem: main result}.
-To establish the KŁ condition, we rely on the following assumptions. \begin{assumption} Assume that all the following assumptions hold. \begin{henumerate} \item The initial inventory level $x_1$ is independent of the exogenous Markov chain.
+In this subsection, we demonstrate the P{\L}K condition of the policy gradient objective function $l(\theta)$ by verifying the conditions in Theorem~\ref{theorem: main result}.
+To establish the P{\L}K condition, we rely on the following assumptions. \begin{assumption} Assume that all the following assumptions hold. \begin{henumerate} \item The initial inventory level $x_1$ is independent of the exogenous Markov chain.
 In addition, $x_1$ is independent of the random demands. \item The initial cumulative distribution function of $x_1$ is $L_\rho$-Lipschitz continuous.
-Furthermore, the cumulative distribution function $P_D(\cdot|i)$ is $L_D$-Lipschitz continuous for all $i\in\ci$. \item There exists a positive constant $\alpha_D$ such that $P_D(B|i) \le 1 - \alpha_D$ for any $i\in\ci$. \item The probability density functions of random demands at each period are uniformly bounded below by $\mu_D > 0$ on $[0, B]$. \end{henumerate} \end{assumption}
+Furthermore, the cumulative distribution function $P_D(\cdot|i)$ is $L_D$-Lipschitz continuous for all $i\in\ci$. \item There exists a positive constant $\alpha$ such that $\rho(0) \ge \alpha$ and $P_D(B|i) \le 1 - \alpha$ for any $i\in\ci$. \item The probability density functions of random demands at each period are uniformly bounded below by $\mu_D > 0$ on $[0, B]$. \end{henumerate} \end{assumption}